wp-plugins/jetpack-sharing/readme.txt

 * [JP Omnisearch](http://wordpress.org/plugins/jetpack-omnisearch/) - A single search box, that lets you search many different things.

 == Changelog ==

+= 3.4.1 =

+* Enhancement : Add custom service name as a class
+* Enhancement : display name of custom service in link title
+* Enhancement : Remove default post types for showing share links
+* Enhancement : use Jetpack version number when enqueing sharing.js
+* Bug Fix : Open sharing in same window
+* Bug Fix: Including sharing account on Pinterest unofficial buttons as well.
+* Bug Fix: Properly version external assets by Jetpack release version.
+* Enhancement: add new jetpack_sharing_counts filter for option to turn off sharing counts.
+* Enhancement: Use the Site Logo Theme Tool and the Site Icon as fallbacks for image tags.
+* Bug Fix: Prevent duplicate @ in shared Tweets.

 = 3.2.1 =